1️⃣ Mapping Persona Space

 {question},{response}, and{character} - Clearly explain the 0-3 scoring scale

-- Ask the judge to return only the score, in a way that can be parsed out (e.g. common patterns are requests for JSON or XML output - it's useful to provide an example within the prompt of what this might look like)
+Ask the judge to return only the score, in a way that can be parsed out (e.g. JSON or XML output - it's useful to provide an example of what this might look like)

 If you're stuck, you can look at assistant-axis/data/roles/instructions/pirate.json to see what the paper's judge prompts look like.